zexalistic/c-to-python-converter/README.md

 #### Limitation
 1. Do not support #ifdef #endif...
 2. Do not support nested citation. e.g. the parameter of a function pointer is another function pointer
-3. Do not support union at present...
-4. Only support simplest macros like this: #define VAR_NAME 1
+3. Only support simplest macros like this: #define VAR_NAME 1
-5. Parameter of function can not be void...
+4. Parameter of function can not be void...
-6. Only support typedef enum. not support direct definition of enum type.
+5. Only support typedef enum. not support direct definition of enum type.
-7. Parenthesis may affect the parsing result, e.g. ((a)) may have a different parsing result with a
+6. Parenthesis may affect the parsing result, e.g. ((a)) may have a different parsing result with a

 #### For more Information